MurmurationsNetwork/MurmurationsServices/docs/rancher/06-setup-longhorn/README.md

 Review the Helm chart options and provide a description if necessary.
 Confirm the settings and click on the **Install** button to complete the Longhorn setup.

 ![Finalize Installation](./assets/images/finalize_installation.png)

+## Step 4 - Configuring Pod Deletion Policy

+After installation, navigate back to your cluster in the Rancher dashboard.

+Select the cluster where Longhorn was installed, then find and select Longhorn from the menu.

+In the Longhorn section, click on Manage storage system via UI, which will open a new tab.

+In the newly opened Longhorn UI tab, navigate to Settings > General.

+Find the setting "Pod Deletion Policy When Node is Down".

+Select **delete-both-statefulset-and-deployment-pod** to ensure pods are properly managed when a node is down.

 ## Conclusion